 For more information on designated off-leash areas click here.

-What to do if your dog barks:
+Some things to do if your dog barks:

 - Walk your dog twice a day to relieve boredom